-The second largest economy in South America, the country that snakes down the right side of the Southern Cone has immense natural resources, a diverse industrial backdrop, and an export oriented agricultural sector.
+The third largest economy in Latin America, the country that snakes down the right side of the Southern Cone has immense natural resources, a diverse industrial backdrop, and an export oriented agricultural sector.

 Argentina comprises of 23 provinces, and the autonomous capital city, Buenos Aires.
 Each province has its own individual constitution, under the overall umbrella of the federal system.